The Why, What, and How of Economic Revolution

 It’s probably a good idea to go over briefly what is so fundamentally wrong with markets in the first place.

 First of all, they aren’t fair.
 That should be obvious.
-Besides what we already covered with the Cs and the Ms (which means that capitalists are basically making a profit regardless of their work, and at the expense of workers, who are obviously working and being exploited), labor markets are also unfair between workers.
+Besides what we already covered with the Cs and the Ms (which means that capitalists are basically making a profit regardless of their work, and at the expense of workers, who are obviously working and being exploited), markets are also unfair between workers.
 Workers are valued for increased output, regardless of effort or sacrifice, meaning that workers are valued based on their spot in a production process, not necessarily on how hard they work.
-That is, a worker in a position in which it is easier to produce more (like a salesperson who gets commission), gets a much greater reward than a worker on an assembly line (ironically, the one actually producing the good being sold).
+That is, a worker in a position in which it is easier to produce more (like a salesperson who gets commission), gets a much greater reward than a worker further away from the heart of production (like someone in the same company doing tech support).

 Secondly, markets influence our culture and reinforce particular values.
 In a way, they make social relations dependent on the market.
 They encourage competition, aggression, greed, opportunism, and indifference towards the other people around us.
 They undermine democracy by denying us the skills needed to be active participants (such as teamwork, empathy and solidarity) – and by concentrating wealth (and subsequent political and decision-making power) into the hands of the few.
 They train us to fight each other, rather than work together, and they reward the most anti-social behaviors instead of the solidaristic ones.

 But the real kicker, and my personal favorite, is how inefficient capitalism is.
 Yes.
 That’s right.
 Read that again.
 Inefficient.
 I know it’s hard to believe, because all we hear over and over is that, sure, capitalism’s got problems, but it’s the most efficient thing out there.
 Well.
 Turns out it’s not.